JohnQuinn1/Fresnel_Ultrasound/README.md

 The stepper motor control is achieved by defining a set of functions in micropython on the Pi Pico which are in a file call main.py that gets executed when the Pico starts up.
 These functions can then be called from Python on the PC using PySerial.
+Note: for safety reasons only these functions should be used for moving the motor as they check for limits being reached.

 Using the Pico in this way results in whatever one would see in Thonny being sent over serial instead, including '>>>' so these have to be handled in the code.
 Sample code is provided in this repository.